One of the biggest issues I come across with clients is that they think they are awkward.

 #3: Movement

 I use this type of pose when your little ones start to get antsy.
 Kids will be kids and I am fully aware that most times they won't sit still for very long.
-(I have a 3 and 2 year old...
+(I have a 4 and 3 year old...
 I FULLY understand, ha!)
 So when the time comes that they want to wander, let 'em!
 I will sometimes ask them to run towards me while parents hang back and admire lovingly.
-Or if they're a little older, I have the parents smooch while the kids run around the parents in a circle.
+Or if they're a little older, I have the parents smooch while the kids run around the parents playing tag.
 Another fun pose is to ask the kids to jump up while holding the parents hands.
 (I avoid asking to pull them up rather than letting them jump, so that we don't hurt their shoulders or elbows.)

 Using the same main three poses with couples...